What does a Test Engineering Manager do?

 Is becoming a Test Engineering Manager a good career path?

 A Test Engineering Manager oversees the testing process for software and hardware products.
-This role involves leading a team of testers, ensuring that products meet quality standards, and collaborating with developers and other stakeholders.
-The job requires strong technical skills, leadership abilities, and a keen eye for detail.
-Managers in this field often work in fast-paced environments, which can be both exciting and challenging.
+This role involves managing a team of testers, ensuring that products meet quality standards before release.
+The manager coordinates with developers, quality assurance, and other stakeholders to identify and resolve issues.
+This position requires strong leadership skills and a deep understanding of testing methodologies.

 Here are some pros and cons to consider: